AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/configure-dns-settings.md

 ## Requirements {#requirements}

-You must fulfill these requirements before adding a TXT record.
+You must fulfill these requirements before configuring your DNS records.

 * You must identify your domain host or registrar if you do not know it already.
 * You must be able to edit the DNS records for your organization's domain, or contact the appropriate person who can.